GenderMagProject/GenderMagRecordersAssistant/Progress.md

 * issue [#26](../../issues/26) : edit subgoal bug
     * point of contact: Elizabeth
     - [x] hide "save & continue" button after subgoal save (it's confusing)
-    - [ ] after "edit why text", show a new "submit" button that only changes the text
+    - [x] after "edit why text", show a new "submit" button that only changes the text
-    - [ ] make sure old text is displayed first (instead of blank)
+    - [x] make sure old text is displayed first (instead of blank)
+    - [ ] make a button to get back to creating actions

 ### Tasks
 - [x] make a readme to keep track of issues and progress